Line 10 (Metrovalencia): History

 Construction began in January 2007 and the first sections of the line north of the city centre were completed later that year and put into use as part of Line 6 on 28 September 2007.
 The remaining sections were intended to be completed by 2010.
 However, work was eventually halted as funding ran out.
 In an interview in December 2011, Isabel Bonig, the regional minister responsible, stated that completion would be impossible without external help, for example from the central government.
 The cost of completing the remaining sections was estimated at 160 million euros.

 As of May 2012, 5.2 kilometres of the southern route had been completed between Natzaret and Calle Alicante, near the main train station.
 This included a 2.3 km underground section.
 However, a half kilometre of overground track in this section had not yet been completed, including the Germans Maristes station.
 Between Calle Alicante and the Serranos Towers, only the Mercat station had been completed in the old town.

 In May 2012, accidents suffered by pedestrians on the metro bridge over the railway line near the district of Natzaret and flooding of the tunnel already completed on Avenida Regne de València forced the Council of infrastructure to ask for tenders for the maintenance, inspection and cleaning of the sections already completed.
-The cost of this for six months is estimated to be 264,359 euros plus VAT.
+The cost of this for six months was estimated to be 264,359 euros plus VAT.
 In November 2012, Bonig admitted that it was doubtful that Line 2 would be completed in 2013 as the required funds were not yet available.
 In January 2014, she said that completion of the line was a financial impossibility before the Valencian regional elections scheduled to be held by May 2015.

 In July 2015, it was estimated that 190 million euros would be required to complete the line.
 The cost of maintaining the sections already built was 400,000 euros per year.